White River, Ontario: Transportation

 White River is located at the intersection of Highway 17 and Highway 631, which connects the town to Highway 11 to the north.

 White River station is the western terminus of Via Rail's thrice-weekly Sudbury–White River train, which operates east to Greater Sudbury.
 Greyhound Canada stopped serving White River on 31 October 2018, when it ended all service west of Sudbury.
 Ontario Northland buses continue to serve White River.

 In popular culture

 White River is referenced by the Canadian singer/songwriter Christine Fellows in her song "Migrations".
-It's also the title of a great Canadian breakup song by Tyler Ellis, entitled "White River" no less.